Toward Reasonable Goals

 Don't ruin the joy of your biking experience through setting overly rigid goals.
 Especially if you are a relatively new cyclist.
 Focus on small victories and modest goals that will enhance your enjoyment of cycling.
 Like these:

-- I will challenge myself a couple of times a month to do a bike ride that tests my comfort zone (longer distance, bad weather, heavier traffic, etc.)
+I will challenge myself a once or twice a month to do a bike ride that tests my comfort zone (longer distance, challenging terrain or weather, heavier traffic, etc.)

 Here's to the New Year, and millions of car-bound Chicagoans making the switch to the short and doable bike trip!